PlayStation Portable (PSP) Architecture

 What about how the CPU and GE communicate with each other?
 As I said before, both CPU and graphics core can read from eDRAM.
 Additionally, the graphics core can access the System Bus to fetch data from any other component (including the main RAM).
 So, all of that just doesn’t happen magically.

-In a nutshell, two bus matrix blocks re-wire the connection between the local bus and the System Bus.
-Whenever there’s a component that wants to access an ‘alien’ bus, the bus matrices configure the communication so that one unit becomes master of the two buses and no other overlaps, this persists until the designated unit finishes transferring memory.
+In a nutshell, two bus matrix blocks rewire the connection between the local bus and the System Bus.
+Whenever there’s a component that wants to access an ‘alien’ bus, the bus matrices configure the communication so that one unit becomes master of the two buses and no other overlaps; this persists until the designated unit finishes transferring memory.

 This behaviour reminds me of the commonly known technique called bus mastering, where the leading component is the ‘bus master’ and has complete control of the bus, and the rest are ‘slaves’ waiting for commands.
-However, I’m not sure which protocol/standard Sony’s engineers were trying to replicate.
+However, I’m not sure which protocol or standard Sony’s engineers were trying to replicate.
 Based on my understanding, I think it may be somewhat similar to I²C, a protocol used for serial communications (particularly useful with embedded systems) that also performs bus mastering.

 Organising the content